BlakeWilliams/medium/README.md

 }

 // Create a new router.
 Routers, groups, and subrouters accept an "action
-// factory" function that allows you to convert the previous action type into your custom action type.
+// creator" function that allows you to convert the previous action type into your custom action type.
 //
 // This is also where you write code that is typically handled by
 // before/after/around actions in other frameworks, which is code that is meant